1518872279/The-Elephant-in-the-Room-LFS/The Elephant in the Room - new/Assets/Scripts/README.md

    - Ensure ExamineController is attached to the Camera (child of Player)
    - Check that FirstPersonController is on the same GameObject as the Camera
    - Verify the script can find the FirstPersonController component

+8. **Events not triggering**
+   - Check that EventObject components have correct eventName
+   - Verify event names match those defined in TimeManager
+   - Ensure EventInteractionController is attached to Camera
+   - Check that eventLayer includes "EventObject" layer
+   - Verify interactDistance is appropriate

+9. **Time not advancing**
+   - Check that events are within time windows (morning/evening)
+   - Verify event durations don't exceed window limits
+   - Ensure TimeManager has event names and durations configured
+   - Check console for warning messages about event failures

+10. **Day-part changes not working**
+    - Verify DayPartManager is properly configured
+    - Check that morning/evening Volume GameObjects exist
+    - Ensure directional light is assigned
+    - Verify time windows are correctly set in TimeManager

+11. **Interaction hints not showing**
+    - Check that InteractionHintController is attached to Player
+    - Verify Camera is assigned to the hint controller
+    - Ensure HintIcon Image is assigned and properly positioned
+    - Check that interactableLayers includes the correct layers
+    - Verify objects have proper tags ("Door") or layers ("Pickable", "Interactable")
+    - Ensure hintDistance matches your interaction range

 ## 📝 Next Steps